 Most of us have heard the old idiom, “Money doesn’t grow on trees,” but relatively new research may suggest otherwise.

 Eucalyptus trees, which are native to Australia, are fast-growing trees that are used for wood and oil and are also happy homes for koalas.
 But that’s not all they do.
 Last year, Australian researchers found microscopic gold particles in the leaves of eucalyptus trees (Vergano, D., 2013).
 Although eucalyptus trees don’t produce gold on their own, it is theorized that their deep roots transport the gold through their roots from underground ore deposits.

 In any case, one thing we know for sure is that eucalyptus oil can be distilled from the tree leaves, and their medicinal properties may be more impressive than a tree that holds gold.

 Eucalyptus oil has a fresh and minty aroma, which is easily identifiable if you’re familiar with the oil.
 It is thought to have antibacterial, anti-inflammatory, and analgesic (pain-killing) properties, which makes it an effective tool for a variety of medical conditions.
-While you may find eucalyptus oil in many commercial medicinal products (think Vick’s VapoRub), there are several ways to use eucalyptus oil in your home.
+While you may find eucalyptus oil in many commercial medicinal products (think Vick’s VapoRub), there are several other eucalyptus essential oil uses.

 Eucalyptus essential oil is known for its fresh, minty aroma and healing properties.
 Here are 5 of the top uses and benefits of eucalyptus oil:

 - Analgesic – Eucalyptus oil has pain-relieving properties and can reduce headaches and muscle and joint pain.

 - Anti-inflammatory – The anti-inflammatory properties of eucalyptus oil help treat conditions like arthritis, sinusitis, and bronchitis.